bgbg/gorelik.net/_posts/2018/2018-02-28-on-algorithmic-fairness-transparency.md

 layout: "post"
 ---

-My teammate, [Charles Earl](https://charlesearl.blog) has recently attended the [Conference on Fairness, Accountability, and ](https://fatconference.org/)[Transparency (FAT*)](https://fatconference.org/).
+My teammate, [Charles Earl](https://charlesearl.blog) has recently attended the [Conference on Fairness, Accountability, and](https://fatconference.org/)[Transparency (FAT*)](https://fatconference.org/).
 The conference site is full of very interesting material, including proceedings and video recording of lectures and tutorials.

 Reading through the conference proceedings, I found a very interesting paper titled "[The Cost of Fairness in Binary Classification](http://proceedings.mlr.press/v81/menon18a/menon18a.pdf)."
 This paper talks about the measures one needs to take in order not use sensitive features (such as race) as the means to discrimination, with a reasonable accuracy tradeoff.